MFairbro1/bikesharing/README.md

 ## Overview:

 ### We are interested in starting a bike-sharing program in Des Moines.
-Therefore, we need to present Citi Bike data from NYC to investors in order to convince them that this is a worthwhile endeavour.
+Therefore, we need to present Citi Bike data from NYC to investors using Tableau in order to convince them that this is a worthwhile endeavour.

 ## Results: